projectatomic/atomic-site/source/blog/2015-06-05-running-cockpit-as-a-service.html.md

 ---
 title: Running Cockpit as a service in Fedora 22 Atomic Host
 author: mmicene
-date: 2014-10-21
+date: 2015-06-05 04:00:00 UTC
 layout: post
 comments: true
 categories:
   - Blog
-published: True
 ---

 With the release of Fedora 22 Atomic host, the Cockpit Project team changed the way cockpit was delivered.
-We now have a super-privileged container for the web service (cockpit-ws) with the bridge, shell, and docker components installed by default on the Atomic host.
+We now have a super-privileged container (SPC) for the web service (cockpit-ws) with the bridge, shell, and docker components installed by default on the Atomic host.
+You can read more about the change on the [Cockpit Project wiki page](https://github.com/cockpit-project/cockpit/wiki/Atomic).

 ```
 cockpit-shell-0.55-1.fc22.noarch